 Now Yoseif’s brothers saw that their father was dead???

-After all the above, the burial, the 70 days of mourning, it’s only when they return home they notice their father is dead?
-What’s the Torah trying to say here?
-Rashi points out that Yoseif was now different.
+After all the above, the burial and the 70 days of mourning, it’s when they return home they notice their father is dead?
+It makes no sense.
+What’s the Torah is illuminating, as Rashi points out, is that the brothers now felt Yoseif was now different to them.
 Where he once greeted them warmly, now that Yaakov was gone, Yoseif was cold.

 Something is Missing.